 Good as the revised proposal is, I believe there is still a valid and necessary role for a Sheffield HS city-centre station, but that it is in the longer term (precisely the sort of reason we need to think in terms of an overall network plan).
-But see also the note at the end of appendix D.
+But see also the note at the end of appendix D (which is now published as a standalone article, because of its size).